MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 The interlinear glosses used for examples in this document are basically consistent with the Leipzig Glossing Rules.
 They will be formatted in the following way:

-    Line 1: the text in the romanization for Exwachil Line 2: a morpheme-by-morpheme gloss of the above text Line 3: an English translation of the above text, in quotes
+    Line 1: the text in the romanization for Exwachil (in italics) Line 2: the words in the above text broken up into morphemes (in italics) Line 3: a morpheme-by-morpheme gloss of the above text Line 4: an English translation of the above text, in quotes

 For example:

     ??????? ????? ???
+    ???????            ?????         ???
     PFV:P3SG:meet:A1SG daughter:A2PL yesterday
     'I saw (met with) your daughter yesterday'

 Most of the time, I will not divide the words in the first line into their constituent morphemes.
 Doing so makes the examples harder to read, and it makes it harder to find words or morphemes that the gloss may be meant to highlight.
 When particular morphemes or words are being highlighted, they will be separated from other morphology using hyphens and vertically aligned with what they correspond to on the second line.
 The following draws attention to the possessive suffix in the above example:

+    ??????? ????? ???
     ???????            ???     -??   ???
     PFV:P3SG:meet:A1SG daughter-A2PL yesterday
     'I saw (met with) your daughter yesterday'